Claude Dauphin (politician)

 Claude Dauphin (born 17 December 1953, in Lachine, Quebec) is a lawyer and politician in the province of Quebec, Canada.
 He was a Montreal city councillor and also served as the mayor of the Montreal borough of Lachine.
 He was also elected to the National Assembly of Quebec for the riding of Marquette in the Montreal region from 1981 to 1994 as a member of the Quebec Liberal Party.

 Background

 Dauphin went to Université Laval and obtained a bachelor's degree in law and also attended the University of British Columbia before being admitted to the Barreau du Quebec.
 He was active as a lawyer from 1979 to 1981.

 Member of the Provincial Legislature

 Dauphin entered provincial politics in the 1981 election.
 He was elected in Marquette and re-elected for two other terms in 1985 and 1989.
 He was not part of the Robert Bourassa or Daniel Johnson Jr. cabinets from 1985 to 1994 but was named Parliamentary Secretary to the Minister of Public Security and the Justice Minister.
-He did not seek a fourth in the 1994 elections when the Liberal lost to the Parti Québécois.
+He did not seek a fourth term in the 1994 elections when the Liberal lost to the Parti Québécois.
 He was succeeded in Marquette by François Ouimet.
 He later worked in the office of former Canadian Federal Finance Minister Paul Martin.